scrapinghub/frontera/docs/source/topics/frontier-backends.rst

 This set of :class:`Backend` objects will use `SQLAlchemy`_ as storage for :ref:`basic algorithms <frontier-backends-basic-algorithms>`.

-By default it uses an in-memory SQLite database as a storage engine, but `any other SQLAlchemy supported database`_ can be used.
+By default it uses an in-memory SQLite database as a storage engine, but `any databases supported by SQLAlchemy`_ can be used.

 :class:`Page` objects are represented by a `declarative sqlalchemy model`_::